leobago/fti/tutorial/Readme.md

 Change directory to the L4 example in folder ${TUTORIAL\_EXEC}/L4.
 Then, run the application with `make hdl4`.
 As before, you can **watch** the contents of the 'local' folder while the program is running.
+However, now it is also interesting to look at the 'global' folder (`watch -n 1 'find local global'`).

 Interrupt the execution after a checkpoint is made.
 Restart the application again with `make hdl4`.